 So grab your pen, have some fun, and get ready to speed write your speech.

-If you have any questions, just get in touch with me on social media or via the contact link, and let’s talk about your upcoming presentations and speeches.
+If you have any questions, get in touch and let’s talk about your upcoming presentation or speech.